wgalbraith/280/docs_student/exponential-exercises.md

 Read through the exponentials section of our course notes.

-- What is the key way to determine if something is following a linear equation?
+- What does it mean to if we say the relationship between two variables is linear?
-- What is the key way to determine if something is following an exponential equation?
+- What does it mean to if we say the relationship between two variables is exponential?
-- How are linear functions and exponential functions similar and different?

 ## 2 Exponential Article